 When you buy a brand new computer, it’s like Christmas morning.
-That sparkly, shiny new computer runs lightning-fast and puts the latest technology at your fingertips.
+That sparkly, shiny new machine runs lightning-fast and puts the latest technology at your fingertips.

-If your computer isn’t working the way you want it to, here are three diagnostic tools every PC owner should know about, brought to you by our sponsor, Dell.
+If your computer isn’t working as you want it to, here are three diagnostic tools every PC owner should know about, brought to you by our sponsor, Dell.

 Keep an eye on your hardware